R for trial and model-based cost-effectiveness analysis

 Antonio Remiro Azocar.
 University College London.
 Marginalization of regression-adjusted treatment effects for compatible indirect treatment comparisons

-Iain Bennet.
+Iain Bennett.
 Roche, Basel.
 R code and packages for MAIC and other methods

 Mohsen Sadatsafavi.
 University of British Columbia.
 Web hosting for R CEA models